[Skip to Content]

 Online BSOLL Courses

-The online Bachelor’s of Science in Organizational Leadership and Learning from UofL is a 120 credit hour program, with the following curriculum components:
+The online Bachelor’s of Science in Organizational Leadership and Learning from UofL is a 120 credit hour program.
+Courses are delivered asynchronously in 8-week terms.
+General Education requirements (Cardinal Core) may be delivered in 8-week or standard term lengths.
+See below for curriculum components:

 1. Cardinal Core requirements– transferred credits or completed at UofL (31 credit hours)